Zhishan metro station

 Zhishan (芝山 (Zhīshān), formerly transliterated as Chihshan Station until 2003) is a metro station in Taipei, Taiwan served by Taipei Metro.
-It is a station on the Tamsui-Xinyi Line.
+It is a station on the Tamsui–Xinyi line.
 It is a planned transfer station on the Shezi Light Rail Line.

 Station overview

 The two-level, elevated station structure with one island platform and two exits.
 The station is situated on Fuhua Road, near Fuguo Road entrance.
 The washrooms are inside the entrance area.
-The station's amenities include Chin Shan Yen Gate, Chin Shan Yen Hui Chi Temple, Shuangxi Park and Chinese Garden, The Xiqu Center of Taiwan, Taipei American School, SOGO and Carrefour branches.
+The station's amenities include Chih Shan Yen Gate, Chih Shan Yen Hui Chi Temple, Shuangxi Park and Chinese Garden, The Xiqu Center of Taiwan, Taipei American School, SOGO and Carrefour branches.

 History

 This station was opened on 28 March 1997, originally there is only one exit at Fuguo Road.
 On 20 November 2010, a second exit facing Dexing West Road (exit 2) opened for use.